 Phoenix Union High School District is one of the largest high school districts in the country, with 17 schools, over 27,000 students, and nearly 3,000 employees.
 Phoenix Union covers 220-square miles of Arizona’s capital city.
 If the K-8 students in its 13 elementary partner schools were included, it would be among the 25 largest school districts in the United States, with over 110,000 students.

 Student support is important at Phoenix Union.
-Every comprehensive high school has a nurse, social worker, psychologist, dean of students, security staff, School Resource Officer, a community liaison, interventionist and a team of academic counselors with the best counselor-to-student ratio in Arizona.
-Its Special Education Department is a model for school districts, offering services for gifted to medically fragile, hearing impaired and children with autism.
+Every comprehensive high school has a nurse, social worker, psychologist, security staff, School Resource Officer, student and community liaisons, student prevention interventionist and a team of academic counselors with the best counselor-to-student ratio in Arizona.
+Its Exceptional Student Services Department is a model for school districts, offering services for gifted to medically fragile, hearing impaired and children with autism.
 The English Language Learner program is as comprehensive as any in the state, from placement to testing to reclassification.

 Phoenix Union schools offer a full array of activities and opportunities for students.
 Student Government, Yearbook and Newspaper, Academic Decathlon, Speech and Debate, DECA and National Honor Society are just a sampling.
 There are 11 Army Junior ROTC programs with over 2000 student-cadets.
 Enrollment in performing and visual arts classes increased by 2000 students in the past five years, while bands, ensembles, choirs, dance troupes and theatre offer extracurricular opportunities.
 There are 21 interscholastic sports available, and over 6,000 boys and girls participate.
 Almost 700 clubs, with 50 or more on most campuses cover everything from robotics to recycling, step teams to chess teams.